 Source: Emsi 2018.4

-$325 for Anne Arundel County residents for the 20-hour course and $950 for the 80-hour course Prices are subject to change.
+$328 for Anne Arundel County residents for the 20-hour course and $955 for the 80-hour course.
+Prices are subject to change.

-Anyone age 16 years old or older can enroll in either of these courses, but to achieve certification, students must be 21 years old or older and have a high school diploma or GED.
-Students seeking re-certification may be required to have a four-year college degree, two years experience in a health care related field and one year of experience as an assisted living program manager or alternate assisted living manager.
+Anyone 16 or older can enroll in either of these courses, but to achieve certification, students must be 21 old or older and have a high school diploma or GED.
+Students seeking recertification may be required to have a four-year college degree, two years of experience in a health care related field, and one year of experience as an assisted living program manager or alternate assisted living manager.